laurawei6/tswd-portfolio/critique-by-design.md

 5. Is there anything you would change or do differently?

 After conducting user testing with two participants and doing an in-class critique with two other students in the class, I received the following feedback that I decided to incorporate into my solution:
-- Removing the data for "Other" from the visualization unless it's necessary ( feedback received from all participants
+- Removing the data for "Other" from the visualization unless it's necessary (feedback received from all participants)
-- Being more deliberate in color choice for the visualization since red might not be the safest color to associate with a company
+- Being more deliberate in color choice for the visualization since red might not be the safest color to associate with a company (P3, male, student)
-      P3, male, student
--
+- Using the line chart because it's easier to quickly scan for information about market shares for BYD and Tesla (P1 and 2, females, students; P4, male, student)

+Some feedback I didn't incorporate include:
+- Adding value labels to the visualization because it looked distracting when I tried it (P1, female, student; P3, male, student)
+- Using a gif of a pie chart to illustrate how market shares changes over time (P1, female, student)

 ## Step 5: Build the solution